Bootstrapping two-loop QCD amplitudes: Review of the chiral algebra for gauge theory without matter

 The subleading pole is forced on us by associativity -- we know there must be an associative chiral algebra by a formal argument using twistor theory \cite{Costello:2022wso}.
 The sub-leading pole involves a normally ordered product, which is a little unusual.
 This should be interpreted as follows.
 When we study the collinear singularities of form factors of self-dual gauge theory, we will find a term where at $l$ loops, two positive helicity collinear states at $i,j$ can be replaced by one positive and one negative helicity state at $l-1$ loops, multiplied by $[ij]/\ip{ij}$.
 In the literature, subleading poles like this one are sometimes referred to as ``non-factorizing contributions'' to the collinear limit.

 Although we know on general grounds that the chiral algebra exists at loop level, we do not have a closed expression for all OPEs.
-It is natural to conjecture that all OPEs are determined from the ones we have written down by associativity.
+Remarkably, however, it was shown in \cite{Fernandez:2024qnu} that all OPEs are determined from the simple OPEs we have discussed by associativity (together with a handful of other natural properties).
+If we used supersymmetric gauge theory, all OPEs were computed explicitly in \cite{Zeng:2023qqp}.

 We have been careful to write the one-loop corrections to the OPE in such a way that the Killing form does not appear.
 This will be useful when including matter.
 The only place where the Killing form appears is in the axion OPEs, where $K_{ab} = \op{tr}(\t_a \t_b)$ is the pairing built from the minimal trace.